gfaraj/super-bot/README.md

 2) https://en.wikipedia.org/wiki/Game_of_Thrones
 ```

+This plugin also exposes a "gimg" command that performs a Google Image Search and sends back the first image result (sends the actual image, not just a link).
+Currently it's returning a low-res image but it's possible to adjust it to get the original image.

 ### evaluate

 This plugin will evaluate an expression and respond with the result.
 It exposes two commands, eval and calc.
 The eval command accepts any type of (limited - it uses safe-eval) javascript expression, while the calc command will only work with numeric expressions.